SmilingSammy/SmilingSammy/README.md

 </a>

 ### Hello, I'm Hyeonseung Yang! 🇰🇷
+- I worked as a Data Analyst, Data Scientist.
 - I'm interested in machine learning, recommendation system and mlops.
 - Curious and always asks “Why?”
 - In order not to lose the attitude of learning, I manage Tech Blog.